Mohammad-01/FinalProjectTask2/Task1.md

 ## List of requirements

 1. Nav bar include imdb logo, website logo and buttons linked to other pages to move between.
-2. Movie details (Name, tybe, Story, trailer, movie image).
+2. Movie details (Name, type, Story, trailer, movie image).
 3. Add ads for the latest movies like adding trailer in the home page or slideshow pictures.
 4. Colors and background (design).
 5. Social media icons linked with website pages.